HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Observations

 The raw data were transferred to the {\tt ilifu} supercomputing cloud system and reduced there.
 Bandpass, flux, and phase calibration, along with self-calibrated continuum imaging, was performed using the {\sc processMeerKAT} pipeline\footnote{\url{https://idia-pipelines.github.io/docs/processMeerKAT}}, which is written in Python, uses a purpose-built CASA \citep{McMullin2007} Singularity container, and employs MPICASA (a parallelised form of CASA).
 Data was at this stage rebinned by a factor of 2 (i.e. to 16K mode, 52.246~kHz-wide channels).
 Model continuum visibility data were subtracted from the corrected visibility data using the CASA task \textit{uvsub}.
 A first-order polynomial fit to the continuum was then calculated and subtracted using the CASA task \textit{uvcontsub} for all channels to remove residual continuum emission from the spectral line data, with known \HI\ emission channels excluded from the continuum fit.
-Finally, two spectral line cubes were created using \textit{tclean} with robust~=~1 and cleaning to 3$\times$RMS (root mean square) levels, and variable uv-distances for the uvrange parameter and pixel sizes with no uvtaper used (see Table~1).
+Finally, four spectral line cubes were created using CASA task \textit{tclean} with robust~=~1 (0.1 for the highest resolution cube) and cleaning to 1.5$\times$RMS (root mean square) levels, and variable uv-distances for the uvrange parameter and pixel sizes with no uvtaper used (see Table~1).
+Using a UV taper did not change the resulting cubes significantly.
 The RMS per 52.246~kHz channel was fairly stable across the middle of the band, with a per-channel noise of 0.18 and 0.16~mJy\,beam$^{-1}$ at the \HI\ emission for the FRB host galaxy for the low and high resolution cubes.
 All channels were convolved to a common synthesized beam for each spectral-line cube, and katbeam\footnote{\url{https://github.com/ska-sa/katbeam}} used for primary beam correction.
 The Source Finding Application 2 \cite[SoFiA 2;][]{Serra2015,Westmeier2021} program was run on each cube.